LBHackney-IT/Data-Platform-Playbook/docs/playbook/training-modules/Module-01.md

 Once you have selected a Glue job, you can run it by clicking `Run job` To monitor the progress of your Glue job run, click through to the Glue job and navigate to the `Runs` tab.

-It is sometimes helpful to check the specific output S3 bucket for a job to see if it has run; the parquet files will be partitioned by date.
+It is sometimes helpful to check the specific output [S3][s3] bucket for a job to see if it has run; the parquet files will be partitioned by date.
+You can find the data by navigating to the location highlighted in the screenshot below but using your job name instead of `daro-covid-vaccinations`.
+You should see data for todays date under the job you have run.

 ![s3 bucket](../images/s3_check_partitions.png)